GreyKeenan/dukesup/index.md

 You can only do this if it leaves a valid arrangement of runs and sets behind.
 Remember that the runs/sets must be in a valid arrangement *before* you discard, as well.

-Once you discard, your turn is over, and the next player may draw to start their turn.
+Once you discard, your turn is over, and the other player may draw to start their turn.

 You cannot look back through your discard pile.